Sagada, one of my favorite places in the Philippines. It is my happy place, my sweet escape, a home away from home.

-This highland town of temperate weather, lovely people and good food, is also one of the best places in the Philippines to experience culture, nature and adventure.
+This highland town of temperate weather, lovely people and good cuisine is also one of the best places in the Philippines to experience culture, nature and adventure.

-Surprisingly, the place remains unknown to many, so for those who are clueless of Sagada but planning to visit the place soon, it would be best to go there with all the surprises and you will be amazed with all its wonders.
-But if you are too curious and wondering what sites and activities that should not be missed, Lakwatsero compiled his personal list of things to do in Sagada for first timers.
+Through the years, more and more people get to discover this paradise.
+For those who are clueless of Sagada but planning to visit the place soon, it would be best to go there with all the surprises and you will be amazed with all its wonders.
+But if you are too curious and wondering what sites and activities you should not miss, here’s a list of things to do.

 Sagada is home to one of the most beautiful navigable cave systems in the country.
 No need to be a professional spelunker, as the caves are open to all capable and willing.
 The most popular Sumaguing Cave is an easy trek, yet offers the best cave experience with its amazing formations that were given fancy names.
 Try spotting the “king’s curtain”, “queen’s curtain”, “giant fudge”, “pregnant woman” and other formation with kinky tags.